Iguanya/microfinance/replit.md

 - All PHP code BEFORE HTML output (fixes headers issues)
 - Permission checks disabled in test environment for accessibility
 - All financial calculations verified for accuracy
+- Responsive grid layout with cards and tabs

 ## Development Notes